 My Top Tips For Keeping Warm In The Winter

-I’ll be battening down the hatches and with any luck, some pennies will find their way into the imaginary wedding pot.
+I’ll be battening down the hatches and with any luck I’ll be able to kee the heating to a minimum.
 Here’s how I’m going to do it.
 Have any more ideas?
 Throw them my way!

 - Wear thermal underwear – Even a pair of cheap leggings and a tight vest or long sleeve top can help.
 My children wear plain, black tights under their trousers.
 Shane calls them his leg warmers!
 Lastly, remember to wear cozy socks or double up.
 Cold toes are not my idea of fun!